Azure/azure-sdk-for-net/sdk/timeseriesinsights/Azure.IoT.TimeSeriesInsights/samples/Readme.md

 }
 ```

-Similarly, you can use a list of hierarchies Ids or names to be able to delete heirarchies, as demonstrated in this code snippet.
+Similarly, you can use a list of hierarchies Ids or names to be able to delete hierarchies, as demonstrated in this code snippet.
 ```C# Snippet:TimeSeriesInsightsSampleDeleteHierarchiesById
 // Delete Time Series hierarchies with Ids var tsiHierarchyIdsToDelete = new List<string>